Kamala Harris wraps up Ghana visit, heads to Tanzania | Politics

 - Country:

+She left Ghana and flew to the Tanzanian commercial capital, Dar Es Salaam, where she was greeted by Vice President Philip Mpango.
+She will meet President Samia Suluhu Hassan on Thursday.

-On Friday, she will fly to Zambia, where she will meet President Hakainde Hichilema and participate in other events.
-She is due to leave Zambia on Saturday and arrive back in the United States on Sunday.
+On Friday, she will fly to Zambia, where she will meet President Hakainde Hichilema then leave on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)